xxvazquez/Advent_of_Code/README.md

 #### [Instructions](https://github.com/xxvazquez/Advent_of_Code/blob/main/instructions/01.12.diff)

 In **part I**, I define another function that returns the count of the largest and smallest values relative to the previous value of a specific column in the data frame.
-The parameters required are _dataframe name_ and _column name_.

 - own function 'count_trype(_df_name, column_name_)'
 - [if statement](https://docs.python.org/3/tutorial/controlflow.html)